 Green is the color of nature.
 As a result, it indicates purity, health and freshness.
 Its association with plants invoke feelings of growth and vitality.
 It can be invigorating and productive or gentle and relaxing, depending on the context.
 Since it reminds us of nature, it can also represent harmony and connection or work well when a brand that is promoting environmental and sustainability initiatives.

 Purple is a bit unexpected when it comes to product marketing, giving people a sense of freshness and novelty.
-It’s associated with luxury and power and has a twinge of royalty.
+The color purple is associated with luxury and power, with a twinge of royalty.
 Bluer indigos can continue to evoke tranquility, while redder purples represent ambition and power.
 Violet can also remind us of wisdom, dignity, independence, mystery, magic and creativity.

 Pink is much more gentle than red and has a non-threatening, tender appearance.
 It’s associated with childhood and youthfulness, which makes it a powerful marketing tool.
 It represents innocence, optimism and hope.
 Its associations with femininity can make it useful for marketing aimed at women and girls.
 However, some shoppers may be wary of the perceived “pink tax,” which could cause them to avoid pink-colored displays and products.